GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

 If I find a way to solve this issue, I change my shell in VS Code.

 ### New project initialization:
-1. create a directory
+1. Create a directory
-2. save as workspace, then setup the workspace terminal with the following JSON:
+2. Save as workspace, then setup the workspace terminal with the following JSON:

 ``` JSON
 {